-Blacktip sharks, they’re one of ocean’s most fascinating predators.
+Blacktip sharks (Carcharhinus limbatus) are 0ne of the ocean’s most fascinating predators and are found worldwide in tropical waters.
 With a streamlined shape, terrifying teeth, and forceful fins – the blacktip shark is designed for predatory excellence.

 In addition to its physical build, the skin of the Blacktip shark is composed of dermal denticles, backward facing, tiny tooth-like scales that cover a shark’s body, this helps the shark swim faster and more efficiently by reducing water resistance.
 Make no mistake, this is an animal built for speed.

 The blacktip shark has countershading coloring, with a dark grey colored back, and a light colored belly.
 This is so when viewed from below, the shark blends in with the brightness of the sunny waters above.
 And when viewed from above the shark blends in with the dark ocean bottom.
 This countershading, camouflages the shark, allowing it to sneak up on unsuspecting prey.

 The bulk of the blacktip’s speed comes from the tail fin with provides it initial thrust by swaying back and forth, pushing the water and propelling the shark forward.